 Light-hearted, goat-legged humanoids with a deep connection to music.
 Staunch devotees of Balion, they have a close bond with the earth element.
+They are friendly to all facets of nature, and may often be found in the company of elves or Evylonian deer.

 Average Lifespan:: 200 years